 Many females suffer from sexual dysfunction.
 As it is an embarrassing situation, they frequently fail to consult a physician for help.
 There is currently significant research being conducted on Female Sexual Dysfunction.

-A common symptom of this condition is dyspareunia, or painful sexual intercourse.
+A common symptom of this condition is dyspareunia or painful sexual intercourse.
 This is frequently due to physiological changes related to a decline in female hormones.
 This leads to a decrease in the secretions normally responsible for vaginal lubrication during sexual intercourse.
-Other symptoms of female sexual dysfunction include orgasmic difficulties, and low sexual desire associated with depression or dyspareunia.
-Disease of the female pelvic organs, such as endometriosis, may affect the blood or nerve supply of the genitalia and be responsible for sexual difficulties in females.
+Other symptoms of female sexual dysfunction include orgasmic difficulties and low sexual desire associated with depression or dyspareunia.
+Diseases of the female pelvic organs, such as endometriosis, may affect the blood or nerve supply of the genitalia and be responsible for sexual difficulties in females.
 In such cases, pelvic surgery may be an option.